fullcalendar/fullcalendar-docs/_posts/2021-03-04-engineer-redesigns-company-homepage.md

 I needed to redesign FullCalendar's homepage, so I began scribbling like I normally do.
 What started as a boring wireframe began evolving into something much more illustrative.
 I raced to my local art supplies store for some color markers.

 Just to be clear, I'm an engineer, **not** a graphic design person.
-I was suren't any if these ideas would translate to the screen.
+I wasn't sure if any of these ideas would translate to the screen.
 After hiring an extremely talented designer, I would find out...

 <div class='bleedout'>
   <div class='split-image'>